Eastern Antioquia Real Estate 2026: Airport Corridor Guide

 Step 1: Verify Foreign Ownership Rights — Colombia has zero restrictions on foreign property ownership.
 You receive an escritura pública (public deed) with full freehold title identical to Colombian citizens.
 No trusts, nominee structures, or special legal arrangements required.
 Your attorney confirms your eligibility.

 Step 3: Sign Purchase Agreement and Deposit Earnest Money — Sign a promesa de compraventa (purchase promise) specifying purchase price, closing date, and contingencies.
 Deposit 5-10% of the purchase price into escrow held by the notary.
+The promesa is legally binding in Colombia — if the buyer withdraws without cause, the deposit is forfeited to the seller.
+If the seller withdraws, the buyer receives the deposit back plus an equivalent penalty.
+Standard contingency periods in Eastern Antioquia run 15-30 days, during which the buyer completes due diligence and property inspection.

 Step 4: Conduct Due Diligence — Your Colombian attorney conducts a full title search (Certificado de Tradición y Libertad), verifying clear title, no liens, current property tax status, and no legal disputes.
 Cost: $150-300.
+Due diligence in Eastern Antioquia requires particular attention to rural land titles — approximately 8-12% of rural properties have incomplete cadastral registration or boundary disputes.
+Your attorney should also verify that the property is not located within a designated environmental protection zone (many areas near Lake Guatapé have restrictions on construction and land use).

 Step 6: Close Remotely via Digital Signature — Sign all closing documents digitally with a Colombian notary (DocuSign or similar).
 The property is now in your name and registered with Banco de la República.
 Total timeline: 30-45 days from offer to complete ownership.